What is Aphasia?

-Join us in our annual signature fundraiser!
+Talk, Walk ‘n Roll is our annual signature fundraiser!

 The next step in rebuilding bridges for those living with aphasia and reducing feelings of isolation.
 We offer clients a variety of on-going programs – designed to encourage community involvement and social exchange.

-Monthly Family Support Group meetings are available to family and others after the New Beginnings program ends.
+Weekly Family Support Group meetings are available to family and others after the New Beginnings program ends.

 Learn more about the volunteer program and ways to get involved here.

 The first step in restoring confidence and improving coping skills for those affected by aphasia, showing clients and their families that it can be possible to live successfully with aphasia.

 The Outreach Program provides support to individuals with Aphasia who may have barriers to attending programs at the Aphasia Institute in person.
 Home visits are offered from a trained volunteer.

 The Aphasia Institute offers a range of different programs for individuals with Primary Progressive Aphasia (PPA) and their families.